fex01/thesis-ws/README.md

   - [Devcontainer Configuration](#devcontainer-configuration)
   - [Running the Devcontainer](#running-the-devcontainer)
 - [Test Pipeline](#test-pipeline): Instructions for executing the test pipeline with the provided Jenkinsfile.
-- [Submodule thesis-tf](#submodule-thesis-tf): The core elements of the PoC including Terraform configurations and test implementations.
+- [Submodule thesis-tf](#submodule-thesis-tf): The core elements of the PoC including Terraform configuration, Jenkinsfile, and test implementations.
 - [Data Collection](#data-collection): The approach for collecting test metrics and cost data within the test pipeline.
   - [Test Execution and Data Capture](#test-execution-and-data-capture)
   - [Metrics Collection](#metrics-collection)